 A factor of pricing team success which is more important than size is team mix, composition, and capability (individual, team and organisational).

 An organisation that doesn’t pay close attention to its pricing tends to have very limited systems enablement and training support.
-This affects the team and other key stakeholders involved in daily pricing decisions.
-They’ll also show a lack of commitment to any pricing initiate and bail out of price trials too quickly before they’re even up and running.
+Therefore, this affects the team and other key stakeholders involved in daily pricing decisions.
+Additionally, they’ll also show a lack of commitment to any pricing initiate and bailout of price trials too quickly before they’re even up and running.
 This, in turn, leads to unrealised revenue and margin opportunities.
-Plus a culture norm that tells staff that new ideas are not excepted or even tolerated in the business.
+Plus a culture norm that tells staff that new ideas are not accepted or even tolerated in the business.

-Rule of thumb on size/headcount for pricing is as follows:
+Rule of thumb on size or headcount for pricing is as follows:

 If you have a documented pricing strategy, good systems, and progressive pricing for profit culture (i.e., teams keen to implement advanced pricing principles and analytics), you’ll need fewer people (about half this number).